bradtiltonnow/ccl1200-k23/guidebook.md

     ![](images/2023-04-27-16-01-40.png)

-7. You shoul dbe back looking at the X List Categories related list.
+7. You should be back looking at the X List Categories related list.
 In that related list, click into **Maint req**, edit the following, and click **Update**:

     * Name: Maintenance Requests